dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 "anonymous bitcoin wallet" is nothing more than coming up with 12 random words.

-Dear legislators, I ask you earnestly: do you genuinely believe that outlawing speech is a good idea?
-Do you want to make math illegal?
+Dear legislators, I ask you earnestly:
 Are you prepared to outlaw thought itself?
+Should math be illegal?
+Do you genuinely believe that outlawing speech is a good idea?

 I hope that we can all agree that thought and speech are paramount to a free and prosperous society.
 And I hope that, as more and more people